A Comprehensive Guide to New York Defamation Law

 Under New York defamation law, speech that is used to unjustly harm another person’s reputation is not protected.
 Learn more here from Mullen Law Firm.

 Defamation laws vary based on state, but some elements remain the same no matter where you live in the United States.
-You must be able to prove the following elements, known as a cause of action, to win a defamation lawsuit:
+You must be able to prove by clear and convincing evidence the following elements, known as a cause of action, to win a defamation lawsuit: